sillsdev/web-languageforge/README.md

 ansible-playbook -i hosts playbook_create_config.yml --limit localhost -K ansible-playbook -i hosts playbook_xenial.yml --limit localhost -K
 ````
+If you run into an error on the `ssl_config : LetsEncrypt: Install packages` task, run the playbook again and that task should succeed the second time it is run.

 ### Language Forge Configuration File <a id="LFConfig"></a>
 Manually edit the Language Forge config file